jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### KDE [^33]

 The KDE project (originally the K Desktop Environment) was the first opensource Linux desktop environment project.
 Started by Matthias Ettrich at the university of Tübingen in Germany in 1996.
 The first release of the __K Desktop Environment__ was in 1998 and the name was a *"clever hack"* of the CDE--Common Desktop Environment--developed for Unix by Sun, HP, and IBM.
 KDE focused on the lack of perceived usability in Linux window managers.
 You and I may take desktop environments for granted based on our experience with Mac and Windows respectively.
-Unix and Linux in 1998, did not have the same capabilities--just a mix of window mangers and independent applications.
+Unix and Linux in 1998, did not have the same capabilities--just a mix of window managers and independent applications.
 At the time of development there were only a few toolkits available that could be used for creating desktop environments in Linux.
 One of them was [Qt](https://www.qt.io/ "Qt"), pronounced *"cute-ee"*.
 Qt was a good choice for developers because at the time was the only toolkit that had C++ language bindings.
 GTK was C only at this point.
 Matthias Ettrich chose the best technology at the time for developing GUIs.
 Qt was initially developed by a company called Trolltech.

 In 1998 Qt was not available under a completely *"free software"* license.
 It had a modified license called the QPL, stating that non-commercial software projects for Unix/Linux were allowable.
 By 2000 Trolltech relicensed Qt to be GPL compliant.
 This fact still upset Richard Stallman who never forgave KDE for initially using a non-GPL compatible license.
 As an aside, Nokia bought Trolltech in 2008 but Qt remained under GPL license. [^34] Qt was used by Nokia to power their Symbian OS which dominated the cellular market as the predominant OS until Android unseated it by 2009.